pjtunstall/a-ray-tracer-darkly/README.md

 - `Dielectric`: `Dielectric::new` takes a refractive index (`f64`).
 - `Light`: `Light::new` takes a `Color`.

 `Lambertian` represents materials with opaque, matt surfaces.
 A `Color` is defined by `Color::new`, which takes three `f64` values for red, green, and blue.
 These can be accessed via the `r`, `g`, and `b` fields.
 These components should be set in the range [0.0, 1.0].
-They can be given higher values, but will be clamped before printing.
+They can be given higher values, but will be clamped before writing the color to a file.

 `Metal`s are reflective.
 Fuzziness is an `f64` in the range [0.0, 1.0].
 Set it to 0.0 for a perfect mirror, 1.0 for dull metal.
 The same rules for `Color` apply as for `Lambertian`.